Per Albin Hansson: Early life and career

-Per Albin Hansson was born in Kulladal, a neighborhood in Malmö, Sweden, on 28 October 1885.
+Per Albin Hansson was born on 28 October 1885 in Kulladal, a neighborhood in the Fosie district in Malmö, Sweden, the son of Carl Hansson, a bricklayer, and his wife Kersti Persdotter.
+He was the younger brother of the director general, newspaper publisher, and politician Sigfrid Hansson (1884–1939).

-One of the first professional politicians of Sweden, Hansson participated in the creation of the Swedish Social Democratic Youth in 1903 and presided over it as its chairman in 1908–09, a period in which universal suffrage and proportional representation was to be gradually enacted for all Swedish males by Conservative Prime Minister Arvid Lindman, later a rival of Hansson.
-Influenced generally by Karl Kautsky's views on socialism, Hansson succeeded Hjalmar Branting as editor of Social-Demokraten in 1917 and was appointed his Minister of Defence in Sweden's first Social Democratic cabinet in 1920, following a Liberal-Social Democratic coalition enacting equal suffrage for men and women (in effect as of the 1921 election).
-Per Albin Hansson held this office in all of Branting's three cabinets between 1920 and 1925 (years which saw eight governments), performing numerous cut-backs on the military budget.
-Upon Branting's death in 1925, Hansson rose to be embraced as chairman of the party.
-His legitimacy remained under dispute, however, and only in 1927 did he become the head of the Riksdag faction, before having been confirmed undisputedly as Branting's successor in a 1928 congress.
+Hansson participated in establishing the Social Democratic Youth League (SDUF) in 1903 and presided over it as party chairman between 1908 and 1909, a period in which universal male suffrage and proportional representation was to be gradually enacted by conservative Prime Minister Arvid Lindman, later a rival of Hansson.
+Influenced generally by Karl Kautsky's views on socialism, Hansson succeeded Hjalmar Branting as editor-in-chief of Social-Demokraten ("the Social Democrat") in 1917, and was subsequently appointed as Minister for Defence in the country's first Social Democratic cabinet in 1920, following a Liberal-Social Democratic coalition enacting equal suffrage for both men and women (in effect as of the 1921 election).
+Hansson held this office in all of Branting's three cabinets between 1920 and 1925 (years which saw eight governments), performing numerous cut-backs on military expenditure.
+Upon Branting's death in 1925, Hansson became party chairman.
+However, his legitimacy as chairman remained under dispute, and was only fully embraced as chairman in 1927, when he become head of the Riksdag faction, and was later formally confirmed as Branting’s successor at a 1928 party congress.

-Upon losing power to Carl Gustaf Ekman's pro-prohibition Liberals in 1926, Hansson worked from the opposition bench and, although heading what was to remain the largest party of the Riksdag to date, faced a major setback upon cooperating with the Communists in the infamous election of 1928.
-Hansson's party did poorly as a result, and not until the 2010 election would the Social Democrats and the Communists (the latter changed its name, in 1995, to the Left Party) would the two parties run in tandem again.
+After losing power to Carl Gustaf Ekman's Free-Minded National Association in 1926, Hansson worked from the opposition bench and, although heading what was to remain the largest party of the Riksdag to date, faced a major setback after cooperating with the Communist Party in the infamous election of 1928.
+Not until the 2010 election would the Social Democrats and the Communists (the latter changed name in 1995 to the Left Party) would the two parties run in tandem again.